History of the United States Navy: Continental Expansion (1815–1861)

 After the war, the Navy's accomplishments paid off in the form of better funding, and it embarked on the construction of many new ships.
 However, the expense of the larger ships was prohibitive, and many of them stayed in shipyards half-completed, in readiness for another war, until the Age of Sail had almost completely passed.
 The main force of the Navy continued to be large sailing frigates with a number of smaller sloops during the three decades of peace.
 By the 1840s, the Navy began to adopt steam power and shell guns, but they lagged behind the French and British in adopting the new technologies.

 Enlisted sailors during this time included many foreign-born men, and native-born Americans were usually social outcasts who had few other employment options or they were trying to escape punishment for crimes.
 In 1835, almost 3,000 men sailed with merchant ships out of Boston harbor, but only 90 men were recruited by the Navy.
 It was unlawful for black men to serve in the Navy, but the shortage of men was so acute this law was frequently ignored.

 Discipline followed the customs of the Royal Navy but punishment was much milder than typical in European navies.
 Sodomy was rarely prosecuted.
 The Army abolished flogging as a punishment in 1812, but the Navy kept it until 1850.

 During the War of 1812, the Barbary states took advantage of the weakness of the United States Navy to again capture American merchant ships and sailors.
 After the Treaty of Ghent was signed, the United States looked at ending the piracy in the Mediterranean which had plagued American merchants for two decades.
-On March 3, 1815, the U.S. Congress authorized deployment of naval power against Algiers, beginning the Second Barbary War.
-Two powerful squadrons under the command of Commodores Stephen Decatur, Jr. and William Bainbridge, including the 74-gun ships of the line Washington, Independence, and Franklin, were dispatched to the Mediterranean.
-Shortly after departing Gibraltar en route to Algiers, Decatur's squadron encountered the Algerian flagship Meshuda, and, in the Action of 17 June 1815, captured it.
+On March 3, 1815, Congress authorized deployment of naval power against Algiers, beginning the Second Barbary War.
+Two powerful squadrons under the command of Commodores Decatur and William Bainbridge, including the 74-gun ships of the line Washington, Independence, and Franklin, were dispatched to the Mediterranean.
+Shortly after departing Gibraltar en route to Algiers, Decatur's squadron encountered the Algerian flagship Meshuda, and, in the Action of June 17, 1815, captured it.
 Not long afterward, the American squadron likewise captured the Algerian brig Estedio in the Battle off Cape Palos.
 By June, the squadrons had reached Algiers and peace was negotiated with the Dey, including a return of captured vessels and men, a guarantee of no further tributes and a right to trade in the region.